mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 * A partial fill change output.
 This sends any left-over value from the signed input to the originator when the quote is partially filled.
 * A minimum fill value.
 This is configurable by the originator and allows them to prevent filling the quote for dust amounts, which can be a form of griefing.

-These partial fill rules are specified (and signed) the **originator** of an SCI, who is conceptually offering a price quote.
+These partial fill rules are specified (and signed) by the **originator** of an SCI, who is conceptually offering a price quote.

 When a Signed Contingent Input (SCI) containing partial fill rules is incorporated into a transaction by the **counterparty** to a swap, there is an implicit
 "partial fill fraction", which is the fraction of the maximum allowed volume that is actually transacted when the transation settles.